 My main occupation is trying to be a good father and husband.
 I’m still waiting for the results.

 In my free time, I enjoy trying to do too much and find myself constantly discovering new hobbies to try.
 My wife is not thrilled with this part of my personality.
 Luckily, she is very forgiving.
-I like to dabble in painting (canvas and walls), woodworking, welding, guitar playing and building, gardening and animation.
+I like to dabble in painting (canvas and walls), woodworking, welding, guitar-playing them and building them, gardening and animation.
 I have an unfortunate penchant for purchasing stringed instruments, especially ukuleles.
 If I could pick only one thing, I would have to say it’s learning.
 I get my kicks learning about new things.

 Thanks for sticking it out to the end.